 Deposits are our primary source of funds to support our earning assets.
 We offer depository products, including checking, savings, money market and certificates of deposit with a variety of rates.
-Deposits at our bank subsidiaries are insured by the Federal Deposit Insurance Corporation ("FDIC") up to statutory limits.
+Deposits at our bank subsidiary are insured by the Federal Deposit Insurance Corporation ("FDIC") up to statutory limits.
 In addition, required deposit balances associated with our commercial loan arrangements and treasury management relationships maintained by our commercial lending clients provide an additional source of deposits.
-In our community banking markets, we have a network of 18 deposit-taking branch offices.
-Triumph Savings Bank also maintains a branch office in Dallas, Texas, dedicated to deposit generation activities.
+In our community banking markets, we have a network of 19 deposit-taking branch offices.
+We also maintain a branch office in Dallas, Texas, dedicated to deposit generation activities.